Mohn bar

 Mohn bar, also known as mon bar, or poppy seed bar, is an Ashkenazi Jewish baked good consisting of a shortcrust pastry base with a sweet mohn (poppy seed) filling, and a streusel/crumb topping.
 It may be commonly found at kosher bakeries and Jewish delis across the United States.

 History

 Mohn bars originate from the shtetl, or the villages inhabited by Ashkenazi Jews in Eastern Europe from the Middle Ages until the decimation of European Jewry in the Holocaust.
-Jewish refugees fleeing antisemitic persecution in Europe brought with them their traditional foods including the mohn bar.
+Jewish refugees fleeing antisemitic persecution in Europe brought with them their traditional foods, including the mohn bar.
 Mohn bars were a very popular baked good in the Jewish community of the United States until the late 20th century, as their popularity declined due to the advent of newer baked goods containing fillings such as chocolate and jam.
-They are still made in a number of Jewish bakeries in the United States and across the Jewish diaspora, as well as in Israel.
+They are still made in many Jewish bakeries in the United States and across the Jewish diaspora, as well as in Israel.